 Actual results.
-For 2017, our net sales result was \$18.26 billion and our adjusted EPS result was \$6.23.
-Based on these results, the initial payout percentage was determined to be 92 percent.
-To this percentage, we then applied the minimum OPROS multiplier of 0.80, as we did not achieve the threshold adjusted OPROS goal level.
+For 2018, our net sales result was \$18.49 billion and our adjusted EPS result was \$6.61.
+Based on these results, the initial payout percentage was determined to be 47 percent.
+To this percentage, we then applied the OPROS multiplier of 0.80, because OPROS declined in 2018 and we failed to achieve the threshold goal.

-The resulting 2017 payout percentage for achieving the corporate key financial goals was 73 percent of each named executive officer's target payment amount.
+The resulting 2018 payout percentage for achieving the corporate key financial goals was 38 percent of each named executive officer's target payment amount.

-ELEMENT 2: ADDITIONAL CORPORATE FINANCIAL AND STRATEGIC PERFORMANCE GOALS
+☐ ELEMENT 2: ADDITIONAL CORPORATE FINANCIAL AND STRATEGIC PERFORMANCE GOALS

-At the beginning of 2017, the Committee also established additional corporate financial and non-financial strategic performance goals that are intended to challenge our executives to exceed our long-term objectives.
+At the beginning of 2018, the Committee also established additional corporate financial and non-financial strategic performance goals that are intended to challenge our executives to exceed our long-term objectives.
 At the end of the year, it determined a payout percentage based on its assessment of the degree to which these goals are achieved.